ntrel/cpp2/README.md

 ```c++
     q: *int = nullptr; // error
 ```
-`cppfront` also detects a runtime null dereference, for example when dereferencing a pointer created in C++ 1 code.
+By default, ``cppfront` also detects a runtime null dereference.
+For example when dereferencing a pointer created in C++ 1 code.

 # Expressions